 How Far Away Should You Plant Avocado Trees From Structures?

-As a general rule, avocado trees should be planted at least 25 feet away from structures such as foundations and walls.
+As a general rule, plant avocado trees at least 25 feet away from structures such as foundations and walls.
 This will avoid any potential damage from the tree’s roots or branches.
 It will also ensure that the plant has enough space to grow and find sufficient nutrients in the soil.

-Speaking of companion plants, if you’re interested in checking out the 10 best companion plants for avocado trees, you can visit my recent post: The Top 10 Companion Plants for Avocado Trees.
+Speaking of companion plants, if you’re interested in checking out the 10 best companion plants for avocado trees, visit my recent post: The Top 10 Companion Plants for Avocado Trees.

 Planting your avocado tree away from structures is the best way to prevent any potential root damage.
 However, what are some other methods of control?